David Craig, Baron Craig of Radley: Later work

 On 30 July 1991, following his retirement from the RAF, Craig was made a life peer as Baron Craig of Radley, of Helhoughton in the County of Norfolk.
 In retirement he was a Director of ML Holdings plc from 1991 to 1992.
 He was the Convenor of the Crossbench Peers in the House of Lords from December 1999 until July 2004 and Chairman of the Council of King Edward VII's Hospital from 1998 to 2004.
 He was awarded an honorary DSc. from Cranfield University in 1988.

 Personal life

-Craig married Elisabeth June Derenburg in 1955; they have two children: The Hon.
-Christopher Craig (born 1957) and The Hon.
-Susan Craig (born 1960).
+Craig married Elisabeth June Derenburg in 1955; they have two children.
 His interests include fishing and shooting.